DIY Cardboard Car Ramp – Play While Learning Chinese Vehicle Names!

 Recycled Signs that encourage reading while playing

-We have been using cardboard more often for our projects in attempt to be more environmentally conscious while encouraging creativity and exploration.
+We have been using cardboard more often for our projects in an attempt to be more environmentally conscious while encouraging creativity and exploration.

 Even though my son is not yet reading, and my daughter already knows these Chinese characters, I still try to incorporate Chinese characters via signs related to their play.